-Inspired in the depinning transition, a set of scaling relation were obtained for the yielding transition~\cite{JieLin_2}.
-The correlation lengthscale exponent is suggested to be $\nu\!=\!1/(d\!-\! d_f)$ where $d$ is the spatial dimension and $d_f$ is the fractal dimension extracted from the avalanche distribution in the quasi-static regime at yielding.
-Considering the exponent $\nu$ extracted from our data, the fractal dimension should be $d_f\!\approx\!0.3$ for simple shear, which is very different from previous values observed in molecular dynamics that were close to 1~\cite{df_1,df_2}.
-A key exponent in quasi-static elastoplastic models~\cite{exp_z,JieLin_3} is the one relating the linear size of an avalanche $l$ with the duration $T$ that such avalanche take place, such that $T\!\sim\! l^z$.
-Another scaling relation put forward in~\cite{JieLin_2} gives $z\!=\!(\beta\!-\!1)/\nu$; using our measured $\beta$ and $\nu$ exponents we obtain $z\!\approx\!2.2$ which is much larger that the one observed in elastoplastic models~\cite{JieLin_1,Ezequiel1}.
-In fact, for our system at finite strain rate one could expect that the correlation timescale and the correlation lengthscale follow the same scaling $t^*\sim \xi^z$, leading to $z\!=\!\beta \eta/\nu\!\approx\!3.5$ for SS, which is much larger than the one predicted by the scaling relation.
-An immediate future direction is precisely a revision of the scaling relations for the yielding transition, and more importantly, a detailed study of the quasi-static dynamics at yielding for SS and SRF, in order to ascertain if the avalanche statistics also features important differences stemming from the nature of the driving geometry.
+Another key exponent in order to understand the scaling relation~\cite{exp_z,JieLin_3} is the one relating the linear size of an avalanche $l$ with the duration $T$ in which such avalanche takes place, such that $T\!\sim\! l^z$.
+The scaling relation put forward in~\cite{JieLin_2} gives $z\!=\!(\beta\!-\!1)/\nu$; using our measured $\beta$ and $\nu$ exponents we obtain $z\!\approx\!2.2$, which is much larger that the one observed in elastoplastic models~\cite{JieLin_1,Ezequiel1}.
+In addition, for our system at finite strain rate one could expect that the correlation timescale and the correlation lengthscale follow a scaling relation $t^*\sim \xi^z$ with the same exponent $z$.
+However, we observe that $t^*\sim \xi^{\!\beta \eta/\nu\!}\sim \xi^{3.5}$ for SS, which is much larger exponent than the one predicted by the scaling relation.
+An immediate future research direction is a revision of the scaling relations for molecular dynamics simulations, and more importantly, a detailed study of the quasi-static dynamics at yielding for SS and SRF, in order to ascertain if the avalanche statistics also features important differences stemming from the nature of the driving.

 \textbf{ Acknowledgment.} We thank Edan Lerner, for fruitful discussions and for comments on the manuscript.
 G.D. acknowledge funding from Millennium Science Initiative of the Ministry of Economy, Development and Tourism, grant ``Nuclei for Smart Soft Mechanical Metamaterials".
 C.V. acknowledges support from ANID. for the scholarship No. 21181971, BN.